Balak (parashah): Numbers chapter 25

-Reading the words of "When Phinehas the son of Eleazar, son of Aaron the priest, saw," the Jerusalem Talmud asked what he saw.
+Reading the words of Numbers 25:7, "When Phinehas the son of Eleazar, son of Aaron the priest, saw," the Jerusalem Talmud asked what he saw.
 The Jerusalem Talmud answered that he saw the incident and remembered the law that zealots may beat up one who has sexual relations with an Aramean woman.
 But the Jerusalem Talmud reported that it was taught that this was not with the approval of sages.
-Rabbi Judah bar Pazzi taught that the sages wanted to excommunicate Phinehas, but the Holy Spirit rested upon him and stated the words of "And it shall be to him, and to his descendants after him, the covenant of a perpetual priesthood, because he was jealous for his God, and made atonement for the people of Israel."
+Rabbi Judah bar Pazzi taught that the sages wanted to excommunicate Phinehas, but the Holy Spirit rested upon him and stated the words of Numbers 25:13, "And it shall be to him, and to his descendants after him, the covenant of a perpetual priesthood, because he was jealous for his God, and made atonement for the people of Israel."

-The Gemara taught that Phineas then removed the point of the spear and hid it in his clothes, and went along leaning upon the shaft of the spear as a walking stick.
+The Gemara taught that Phinehas then removed the point of the spear and hid it in his clothes and went along leaning upon the shaft of the spear as a walking stick.
 When he reached the tribe of Simeon, he asked why the tribe of Levi should not have the moral standards of the tribe of Simeon.
 Thereupon the Simeonites allowed him to pass through, saying that he had come to satisfy his lust.
 The Simeonites concluded that even the abstainers had then declared cohabiting wit Midianite women permissible.

 Rabbi Joḥanan taught that Phinehas was able to accomplish his act of zealotry only because God performed six miracles: First, upon hearing Phinehas's warning, Zimri should have withdrawn from Cozbi and ended his transgression, but he did not.
 Second, Zimri should have cried out for help from his fellow Simeonites, but he did not.
-Third, Phinheas was able to drive his spear exactly through the sexual organs of Zimri and Cozbi as they were engaged in the act.
+Third, Phinehas was able to drive his spear exactly through the sexual organs of Zimri and Cozbi as they were engaged in the act.
 Fourth, Zimri and Cozbi did not slip off the spear, but remained fixed so that others could witness their transgression.
-Fifth, an angel came and lifted up the lintel so that Phinheas could exit holding the spear.
-And sixth, an angel came and sowed destruction among the people, distracting the Simeonites from killing Phinheas.
+Fifth, an angel came and lifted the lintel so that Phinehas could exit holding the spear.
+And sixth, an angel came and sowed destruction among the people, distracting the Simeonites from killing Phinehas.